 If your chops are thicker than 3/4-inch, and you are using a cast iron pan, remove the pan from heat and cover it, letting the chops finish cooking for about 5 minutes.
 If not using a cast iron pan, keep the chops covered on low heat for another 5 minutes after searing.

-4 Remove the chops from the pan and let rest for 5 minutes.
+4 Let chops rest, serve with cabbage: Remove the chops from the pan and let rest for 5 minutes.
 Serve alongside the cabbage.